 This information is available for free in other languages.
-Pharmacy Customer Service (844) 827-2355 (TTY users call 711) is available from 7 a.m. to 8 p.m.
-Pacific Time, seven days a week from October 1 through March 31.
+Customer Service (844) 827-2355 (TTY users call 711) is available from 7 a.m. to 8 p.m.
+Pacific Time, seven days a week from October 1 through March 31 with the exception of Christmas Day and Thanksgiving Day.
 (After March 31, your call will be handled by our automated phone systems Saturdays, Sundays, and holidays.)